 For those wishing to apply for QEST Apprenticeship funding, this application round has now closed for 2016.
 If you wish to apply for Apprenticeship Funding, the application process will open in June 2017.

 When can I apply?

-The Scholarship and Apprenticeship application processes occur in two separate cycles:
+The Scholarship and Apprenticeship applications processes occur in two separate cycles:

-– The Scholarship applications process usually opens in December and closes in early February.
+– The Scholarship applications process usually opens in December and closes between mid-January to early February.
 The assessment stages begin soon after the applications close and continue until April.
 Scholarship Applications for 2017 are now open and will close on 19th January 2017

 – The Apprenticeship applications process opens in June and closes in August.
 The assessment stages begin soon after the applications close and continue until October.